 Care for Colorado Online Training Resources

 We invite you and your employees to take the free Colorado Concierge online training at any time to become even greater trusted sources of information for visitors and residents.
-There are six modules in total, the newest being the Hunting and Fishing module, plus five others you can take to learn about Care for Colorado, Colorado Essentials, Colorado-Stye Customer Service, Traveler Safety and Colorado Travel Regions.
+There are six modules in total, the newest being the Inclusive Colorado Culture, plus 6 others you can take to learn about Care for Colorado, Colorado Essentials, Colorado-Stye Customer Service, Traveler Safety, Colorado Travel Regions and Hunting and Fishing.